SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 ```

 Here,
-`dx` is a discretization of grid
+`dx` is a discretization of the grid,
-`chain` is a Flux.jl chain with d dimensional input and 1-dimensional output,
+`chain` is a Flux.jl chain, where the input of NN equals the number of dimensions and output equals the number of equations in the system.
 `init_params` is the initial parameter of the neural network,
 `phi` is a trial solution,
 `autodiff` is a boolean variable that determines whether to use automatic, differentiation(not supported while) or numerical,
 `derivative` is a method that calculates derivative,
-`strategy` determine which training strategy will be used.
+`strategy` determines which training strategy will be used.

 The method `discretize` do interpret from ModelingToolkit PDE form to the PINNs Problem.